gpiperagkas/lec-anonymization-som/README.md

 a data aggregation approach with training of Self-organizing maps for visualizing datasets.
 MiniSom open source software package is used for training SOMs.

-Three main scenarios are included: A local energy community with 60 metering devices and energy-related variables for k-anonymization, training of a SOM for one metering device, i.e. residential scenario, for 30 days, including energy-related variables and sensor-data, and a scenario of SOM training for a LEC with generated electric power consumption dataset for 30 days.
+Three main scenarios are included: (i)A local energy community with 60 metering devices and energy-related variables for k-anonymization, for one day, (ii) training of a SOM for one metering device, i.e. residential scenario, for 30 days, including energy-related variables and sensor-data, and, (iii) a scenario of SOM training for a LEC with generated electric power consumption dataset for 30 days.

 For visualization purposes, multiple figures are exported for each trained SOM, with clustering of nodes, for intensity maps, heatmaps,